 Studying in Utrecht

-Although it is one of world's smallest countries, the Netherlands has over 17 million inhabitants.
-Despite its size, it is the sixth largest exporter and investor in the world.
-This is partly thanks to its central location in Western Europe.
-The Netherlands and Utrecht are an ideal base to visit other countries across Europe while you are studying.
+The Netherlands is an ideal base from which to visit other countries throughout Europe.
 There are excellent transport links to all major European cities.
 Schiphol Airport has flights to and from destinations all over the world and is just a short car or train ride from Utrecht.
-Utrecht itself is the central hub of the Dutch railway network.
+Utrecht itself is the hub of the Dutch railway network.

 In a nutshell

 - Languages: Dutch and Frisian

 - Currency: Euro

 - Surface area: 41,500 km2